-We are delighted to share with you the news that we have launched a new day option starting from September 2026.
-This new day option will be introduced incrementally and will sit alongside our existing day-boarding (the new term for the current day offer which is boarding House based) and boarding options.
+Our new day option is launching in September 2026 and will sit alongside our existing day-boarding (the new term for the current day offer which is boarding House based) and boarding options.

-From September 2026, pupils entering Faulkner’s and the Lower Sixth will be able to choose between the following three distinctive offerings.
+In September 2026, pupils entering Faulkner’s (Year 9) and the Lower Sixth will be able to choose between the following three distinctive offerings.
+From September 2027 the new day option will be open to all year groups, coinciding with the opening of our new Day House.

 Frequently Asked Questions